Techniques for Solving Static Klein-Gordon Equation with Self-Interaction $\lambda\phi^4$ and Arbitrary Spherical Source Terms: Introduction

 where $\square$ is the d'Alembert operator $\square=\pdn2{}t-\pdn2{}x-\pdn2{}y-\pdn2{}z$.
 The more general version of the Klein-Gordon equation includes a mass term for $\phi$ as well as additional interactions.

 where $V$ is the potential and the prime denotes the derivative with respect to the field.
+The Klein-Gordon equation \cite{1926_klein,1926_gordon,1926_fock} has been extensively investigated throughout the math and physics literature in a variety of environments, see e.g.~\cite{Frasca:2005sx,Frasca:2009bc,Natario:2019sap,2020arXiv200615688G,2020arXiv200801276K,2021arXiv210914902B,Taylor:2022wah,2022arXiv220411261S,2023ArRMA.247...17G} for an incomplete list.
 The potential for a massive field that is also self interacting is

 where $m$ is the mass of the field and $\lambda$ is a dimensionless parameter of the model indicating the strength of the interaction.
-Such a potential has been considered in many different physical environments including loops, renormalization effects, sources, and perturbative solutions among others, see e.g.~\cite{Coleman:1973jx,Dvali:2011uu,Yoda:2012xu,Shi:2021inw,DD:shapeshifting}.
+Such a potential has been considered in many different physical environments including loops, renormalization effects, sources, and perturbative solutions among others, see e.g.~\cite{Coleman:1973jx,Dvali:2011uu,Yoda:2012xu,Shi:2021inw,Davoudiasl:2023uiq}.
 Note that a $\phi^4$ term may be induced at the loop level or may contribute to loop calculations.
 We ignore these issues here and treat $\phi$ as a classical field which is relevant when $\lambda\ll1$.
-In addition, one could also consider a cubic term $\propto\phi^3$ which we also ignore as it turns out the $\lambda\phi^4$ term will contain all the challenges of the more general potential.
+In addition, one could also consider a cubic term $\propto\phi^3$ which we only briefly discuss in section \ref{sec:cubic} below and otherwise ignore as it turns out the $\lambda\phi^4$ term will contain most of the challenges of the more general potential.
+From a physics perspective a cubic term will generically lead to non-zero vacuum expectation values which could be desirable in some environments, and be undesirable in others.
 Finally, we note that we are fixing the signs of the terms in eq.~\ref{eq:V}; the Higgs field is a well studied example with a different sign on the $m^2\phi^2$ term.
 The numerical approach is equally valid in either case, while care is required to extend the analytic results.

-The final contribution to the Klein-Gordon equation we consider is a source term $n(r)$ where $n(r)$ is some background field charge density profile that is coupled to $\phi$ via an additional interaction.
-We also assume that $n(r)=0$ for $r>r_s$ where $r_s$ is the finite radius of the object.
+The final contribution to the Klein-Gordon equation we consider is a source term $n(r)\ge0$ where $n(r)$ is some background field charge density profile that is coupled to $\phi$ via an additional interaction.
+We also assume that $n(r)=0$ for $r>r_s$ where $r_s$ is the finite radius of the object, although one could take $r_s\to\infty$ as well.
 Note that we have taken $n$ to be spherically symmetric and depend only on the radius and not direction or time.
 We will also assume that $\lim_{r\to0}n(r)$ is finite.
 These conditions are all met for celestial objects such as planets or stars.
 Now the full Klein-Gordon equation we will consider is